fanteastick/quartz-test/content/linux/Samba and Tailscale.md

 > [!web]- Perplexity on persisting the wsl mount
 > To **make your mount persist between WSL sessions**, you should use the Linux standard `/etc/fstab` file, together with appropriate WSL config settings.
 This ensures your network or Windows drive mounts are *automatically* restored each time you start WSL.
 >
-> Here’s how to do it:
+> Here's how to do it:
 >
 >  1. **Update `/etc/wsl.conf` (optional, recommended)**
 >